Understanding your fees

 - Student services and amenities fees (SSAF) – the student services and amenities fee (SSAF) supports the provision of a wide range of non-academic services and amenities at Curtin.
 Most students are required to pay this fee in addition to their tuition fees.

 - Incidental fees – these fees are specific to your course and charged in addition to your tuition and SSAF.
 For example, if your study involves using a laboratory, you may need a lab coat and safety glasses.
 Incidental fees are set by your faculty.
-You can find more information on the incidental fee list – 2023 [.pdf 602KB].
+For the incidental fees for 2024, you can find more information here.

 Administrative and late fees